econ-ark/HARK/Documentation/guides/quick_start.md

 We have a set of 30-second [Elevator Spiels](https://github.com/econ-ark/PARK/blob/master/Elevator-Spiels.md#capsule-summaries-of-what-the-econ-ark-project-is) describing the project, tailored to people with several different kinds of background.

-The most broadly applicable advice is to go to [Econ-ARK](https://econ-ark.org) and click on "Notebooks", and choose [A Gentle Introduction to HARK](https://docs.econ-ark.org/example_notebooks/Gentle-Intro-To-HARK.html) which will launch as a [jupyter notebook](https://jupyter.org/).
+The most broadly applicable advice is to go through the [Overview and Examples](https://docs.econ-ark.org/overview/index.html) section starting with [A Gentle Introduction to HARK](https://docs.econ-ark.org/example_notebooks/Gentle-Intro-To-HARK.html).

 ### [For people with a technical/scientific/computing background but little economics background](https://github.com/econ-ark/PARK/blob/master/Elevator-Spiels.md#for-people-with-a-technicalscientificcomputing-background-but-no-economics-background)